jarelllama/Scam-Blocklist/README.md

 Parked sites no longer containing any of the parked messages are assumed to be unparked and are included back into the blocklist.

-> [!TIP]
-For list maintainers interested in integrating the parked domains as a source, the list of parked domains can be found here: [parked_domains.txt](https://github.com/jarelllama/Scam-Blocklist/blob/main/data/parked_domains.txt) (capped to newest 50000 entries).

 ## Other blocklists

 ### Light version